keesiemeijer/related-posts-by-taxonomy/readme.txt

 For older changelog versions see the changelog.txt file

 == Upgrade Notice ==
-= 2.7.2 =
+= 2.7.3 =
-This upgrade contains minor bug fixes for filtering gallery images and the Rest API.
+This upgrade makes the "no found posts" message filterable.